MEET OUR STAFF

 Click on each staff member to view their bio.

-• Founder & Executive Director
+Founder & Clinical Director

 Dr. Patricia Newman

-Founder & Executive Director
+Founder & Clinical Director

-Dr. Patricia Newman is a Clinical Child Psychologist and the Founder and Executive Director of RESPECT.
+Dr. Patricia Newman is a Clinical Child Psychologist and the Founder of RESPECT.
 She also holds graduate degrees in Educational Psychology and Special Education.
 Dr. Newman is in private practice with Family Enrichment, Inc. and works as a Medical Consultant for the Nebraska Department of Disability Determinations.
 She is the recipient of several professional and community awards including the Y/WCA Tribute to Women Award for her work in the areas of Human Service and Community Advocacy; the Nebraska School Psychologists Association “Psychologist of the Year” award; the Cultural Adult Program Award from the United Way of the Midlands; the Leadership Award for Prevention of Domestic Violence Programming from the Y/WCA; and the Community Service Award from the Jewish Federation of Omaha.
 Dr. Newman was awarded the 2022 School Mental Health Champion Award at the Nebraska School Mental Health Conference.
 She is the playwright of two of RESPECT’s plays.

-• Associate Executive Director
+Executive Director

 Paige Brenneman

-Associate Executive Director
+Executive Director

 Cara Neufeld